tetracorp/k240/docs/_posts/2020-02-29-development.md

   Yard, but it uses the Intel background for the Swixaran win screen.
 - __16 May 1994__: A Monday.
 Directory `s` for startup-sequence written.
   Checksum program v1.0 written, according to internal version number.
-  However, this program may have been written on 20th May, assuming it contains a correct checksum for the main game EXE.
+  However, this program may have been updated on 20th May, as it contains a correct checksum for the main game EXE.
 - __20 May 1994__: A Friday.
 Final release build of K240 v1.886 main game
   executable, according to version string.